‘Fed up with the gun violence’: Toronto police continue to search for suspects in fatal shooting of 8-year-old boy in North York

 “Please, please contact us.
 Every little bit matters.
 Whether you think that it’s useful or not or whether you saw something, please let us know,” Det.
 Sgt.
 Jason Davis told reporters at the scene hours after the fatal shooting.

-Chief Myron Demkiw, meanwhile, is calling for those who commit such crime to be “held accountable at the highest level,” adding that shooting like this that results in death in a congregate setting should be a “pathway to first-degree murder charges.”
+Chief Myron Demkiw, meanwhile, is calling for those who commit such crimes to be “held accountable at the highest level,” adding that a shooting like this that results in death in a congregate setting should be a “pathway to first-degree murder charges.”

 With files from CTV News Toronto’s Scott LIghtfoot